MANARA Milo

 “Et Milo Créa Bardot”: an ode to Saint‑Tropez, the meeting of two icons

-Milo Manara (b.
-1945), born in South Tyrol, is one of the most influential and recognisable European artists of recent decades.
-From the 1970s onward, he emerged as a key figure in European comics and visual culture.
-His rich oeuvre moves effortlessly between fantasy, eroticism, adventure, and poetry, distinguished by a refined line and a sensual, dreamlike visual language.
+Milo Manara is considered one of the most influential and recognizable European artists of recent decades.
+Born in 1945 in South Tyrol, he established himself from the 1970s onward as a major figure in European comics and visual culture.

 Artworks